-Should the CEO or HOS become aware that a person has overridden or wilfully ignored an aviation safety-related decision of Key Personnel, the CEO and/or HOS will report the matter to CASA, in writing, as soon as becoming aware of the matter, and in any case not later than 7 calendar days after becoming aware of the matter in accordance with CASR Part 149.215.
+Should the AM or HOS become aware that a person has overridden or wilfully ignored an aviation safety-related decision of Key Personnel, each will be equally responsible for reporting the matter to CASA, in writing, as soon as becoming aware of the matter, and in any case not later than 7 calendar days after becoming aware of the matter in accordance with CASR Part 149.215.
 RAAus will choose the most appropriate notification method.